ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/deploy-zero-downtime-2.md

 laravel@server$ sudo -k

 # Test that you can run the chgrp and chmod without a password.
-# Note that you need the full paths to match the globs in `sudoers`.
+# Attention: you need the full paths to match the globs in `sudoers`.
 sudo chgrp -R www-data /srv/www/laravel-project/releases/initial/ sudo chmod -R g=rwX /srv/www/laravel-project/releases/initial/bootstrap/cache/
 ```

-Still need being prompted for a `sudo` password?
+Still being prompted for a `sudo` password?
 Something is wrong with either your `sudoers` setup or the commands you entered---double check this section.

 ### Cleaning up old releases (optional-ish)